jialunpeng/pay-sdk-react/README.md

 ### Method 4: Custom integration
 Import the Airwallex form component and customize the integration and display timing.
+After the user completes payment, the Airwallex payment component will callback the onSuccess method, and the business executes subsequent logic.

 ```typescript
 import { Airwallex } from 'pay-sdk-react';